tonu1990/Pi5_App_Model_CD_pipeline/README.md

 **1. Model_CD**

-See Actions tab under the project Repo look for "Model_CD(Ship latest ONNX model stored at Github release to Pi)".
-The workflow is defined at .github/workflows/model_CD.yml
+See Actions tab under the project Repo - look for workflow **"Model CD - Ship latest ONNX model Pi"**.
+The workflow is defined at .github/workflows/model_CD_pi.yml

 This workflow pulls the final .ONNX model from GitHub Releases, validates it, then ships it to the Pi 5 via a self-hosted runner.

-So **to you use this template, the final model (.ONNX format) after model training and validation has to be made available to Github release** for deploying the model to Pi5.
+So to you use this template

+ **1.the final model (.ONNX format) after model training and validation has to be made available to Github release** for deploying the model to Pi5.

+**2.the following Model directories must be present in Raspberry Pi opt/edge/models ,/opt/edge/models/models ,/opt/edge/models/manifests** - this step explained later.

 Please read the readme file under Model_dev section for specific points to keep in mind when you are trianing your model.

 **2.App CD**

-See Actions tab under the project Repo look for "App CD • deploy Image from GHCR on Pi".
+See Actions tab under the project Repo and look for workflow **"App CD - Deploy App Image from GHCR to Pi5"**.
 The workflow is defined at .github/workflows/app_CD.yml.

 This workflow deploys the multi-arch Docker image (amd64/arm64) of the App present in GHCR to the Pi5.